 This church is also known as Santa Maria del Suffragio.
 The baroque church was built using the local stone, which turns into a golden colour with time.
-Church is open just a few hours in the early evening.
-Interesting thing about this place is that it contains mummies.
+The church is open just a few hours in the early evening.
+An interesting thing about this place is that it contains mummies.

 7. Piazza Giuseppe Garibaldi